 A gleam of success

 In 2011, I bought my first car, had appointed a driver.
 I was officially an upper middle class myself.
 I was getting a lot of translation works during this time.
 I was working for AED as a translator.
 Through AED’s cooperation, I got a translation job at BRAC University.
 I have been translating for many other organizations too.
 I worked for oDesk (now Upwork), OneHourTranslation.com, TranslatorsWithoutBorders.com.
 I built more websites and kept writing reviews and articles for those too.

 The way I see myself is that I am a multi-skilled versatile personality.
 I don’t suit well in a confined environment.
 I need to be on my own to do something.
 So, I am here with my Positronic Dream.
 At present, I am writing a detective story based on foreign drama.
 I am translating my poems and getting them ready to be published as an e-book, translating for different organizations, maintaining my websites and regularly contributing articles to those sites.
 But most excitingly, I am in a manufacturing business.
 I am planning to do more businesses along the way.

 Life is good, life is beautiful

-Having my wife working for one of the biggest airlines, I had the opportunity to visit five countries several times so far.
-It didn't take me a long time before I realized that I love traveling too.
-I intend to travel many more countries in future.
+Having my wife working for one of the biggest airlines, I had the opportunity to visit seven countries several times so far.
+It didn’t take me a long time before I realized that I love traveling too.
+I intend to travel to many more countries in the future.

 I love waking up in the morning, having a cup of ginger lemon tea with the surreal sitar fusion of Ananda Shankar’s ‘The River’ or ‘Cyrus’ playing in the background.
 Life is good.
 Life is beautiful.
 I am a very positive person.
 I never stop trying, and I never give up on myself or on my dreams.
 I am 41, but I am still a kid at heart.